7/12-7/13 24th Annual Interdisciplinary Stroke Course: Foundations for Stroke Recovery

 This course is intended for Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Nurses

 Workshop Options: You will register above for 4 workshops.
-Note that these fill up on a first come, first served basis.
+Note: Several of these workshops have filled.
 Download course brochure to see the complete descriptions and schedule of these sessions:

 Upon completion of this course, participants will be able to: